Musée Carnavalet: The siege of Paris and the Paris Commune (18701871)

-Paris in the Belle Epoque (1880-1914)
+Paris in the Belle Époque (18801914)

-The Belle Epoque was a flourishing period for Paris cultural life.
+The Belle Époque was a flourishing period for Paris cultural life.
 It was particularly expressed at the international expositions in 1889, which gave the city the Eiffel Tower, and 1900 Paris International Exposition, which added the Grand Palais and the Paris Metro.
 An important collection of paintings by major illustrators of Paris life in the period, including Henri Gervex, Carlolus-Duran, Louise Abbéma and Jean Béraud was donated to the museum in 2001 by François-Gérard Seligmann, and is displayed in the corridor of the first floor.
 The section also includes a colourful variety of posters from the epoch created by Alphonse Mucha and other artists, including posters for the Chat Noir and Moulin Rouge cabaret.

 A painting by Paul-Joseph-Victor Dargaud depicts the assembly of the Statue of Liberty (Liberty Enlightening the World).
 The iron pieces were formed at the boundary of Gaget on rue de Chazelles in Paris, then disassembled and shipped to New York in pieces.

 Jean Béraud (1849-1935), born in St. Petersburg, Russia, became a meticulous painter of Paris society.
 The museums holds more than eighty of his works.

 The Art Nouveau style first was born in Brussels shortly before the end of the 19th century, and quickly moved to Paris.
 It was vividly expressed in the Paris metro stations and posters of Alphonse Mucha.
 Two landmark rooms in the Art Nouveau style are displayed in the museum; a private dining room in the Art Nouveau from the Café de Paris (1899), and the jewellery shop of Georges Fouquet, designed by Alphonse Mucha (1901).